skorpi0n/inclinotifier/README.md

 3. Add ability to change icon to RV, car, spirit level.
 Anything more?

 # TODO list
-Add grass in footer
+NOPE Add grass in footer

+Calibrate motion with click-hold?

+Add to settings
+	if degree <= x, send push with level completed message

 When should push be sent?
-	Send push only on +/-1 change and max every 5?s
+	Send push only on +/-1 change and max every 5s?
 	On every change 1 degree, check if currentTS is greater than timerStartTS+5s, then do a push?

 Add ability to change axleToJockeyWheel distance by clicking on the caravan image